 Santa Anita Park Averages 50 Horse Deaths A Year.
 This Year Is Nothing New

-The collective surge of news coverage may have given the impression that such deaths are somehow out of the ordinary.
-But the number of equine fatalities during the track's 2018-2019 season is consistent with the number of equine fatalities at the venue for decades.
+The surge of news coverage suggested that such numbers are out of the ordinary, but the equine fatalities during the track's 2018-2019 season are consistent with the track's history; since 1995, Santa Anita Park has averaged 50 horse deaths per year.

 "It's nothing unusual," says Patrick Battuello, an animal rights activist who runs the website Horse Racing Wrongs.
 "This is business as usual, these horses dying."